jezzsantos/saastack/docs/CODING_STANDARDS.md

 The team contributing to this product wish to standardise certain practices, styles, principles and approaches.
 The document aims to capture most of them.

-> At anytime, the team is open to revise anything in this document, but because consistency is the key driver behind this document, when things change, they change right across this whole repo.
+> At any time, the team is open to revise anything in this document, but because consistency is the key driver behind this document, when things change, they change right across this whole repo.
 The last outcome anyone wants is inconsistencies that are hard to understand and draw bounds around.

 ## 🏗️ **Architecture & Design Principles**